20k-ultra/dotfiles/README.md

 ### Special execution files:

  - topic/config.sh: Any file named config.sh within a topic will be executed when you run bootstrap.sh instead of just symlinking *.symlink files.
- - topic/install.sh: Any file named install.sh within a topic will be executed when you run bootstrap.sh instead of just passing a topicPkg.list to pacman.
+ - topic/install.sh: Any file named install.sh within a topic will be executed when you run bootstrap.sh instead of just passing a topicPkg.list to apt.

 ### Special file types: